epochml/bylaws/source/title-1/chapter-1.md

     usage of the key words have the defined special meanings).

 2. The term "SUPERMAJORITY" is defined as 60% of the allocated votes.
-    If there are no class representatives and the Vice President also holds another position, this would be 5 votes, which is equal to 5 members of the Board.
     In the case that there are board positions which are unfilled, the supermajority is 60% of the allocated votes which are allocated to filled positions.